-On February 28, 2019, José Jaime Montemayor Muñoz (Brokerage Firm's General Director), Michael Coate (Deputy General Director of Finance and Business Intelligence), Hiquingari Francisco Ortega Ortiz (Interim Director Internal Audit Mexico) and H. Valerio Bustos Quiroz (Director of Accounting Group); authorized the issuance of the accompanying financial statements and related notes.
+On February 27, 2020, José Jaime Montemayor Muñoz (Brokerage Firm's General Director), Michael Coate (Deputy General Director of Finance), Jorge Córdova Estrada (Deputy General Director of Group Audit) and H. Valerio Bustos Quiroz (Director of Group Accounting); authorized the issuance of the accompanying financial statements and related notes.

 The stockholders and the Commission are empowered to modify the financial statements after issuance.
-The 2018 financial statements will be submitted to the next Stockholders' Meeting for approval.
+The attached 2019 financial statements will be submitted to the next shareholders' meeting for approval.